 It is carefully observed and ensured to perform IUI within some hours of ovulation.
-But sometimes, depending how regularly a woman ovulates, IUI may be performed near her natural cycles.
+But sometimes, depending on how regularly a woman ovulates, IUI may be performed near her natural cycles.
 In many cases, for stimulating the ovaries and to trigger ovulation small doses of fertility drugs are used for controlling the timing.

-The ‘conception clock’ starts with ovulation because egg is only viable for fertilization for 12 to 24 hours.
+The ‘conception clock’ starts with ovulation because an egg is only viable for fertilization for 12 to 24 hours.
 It is important for sperm and egg to meet within this fertile phase to occur.
 The next step is for the fertilized egg to implant in uterus lining.
 This might take anywhere from 3 to 12 days.
-Usually implantation takes place 9th day in 45% women who conceive after ovulation.
+Usually, implantation takes place 9th day in 45% women who conceive after ovulation.